 The advantages of the Bat Bot

 One of the key features of the Bat Bot is its flexible wing membrane.
 Conventional lightweight fabrics (like nylon and Mylar which are used on artificial flying devices) cannot be easily stretched.
-In its place, Caltech engineers resorted to a much stretchier counterpart- a custom ultra-thin (56 microns), silicone-based membrane that simulates stretchable, thin bat wings.
+In its place, Caltech engineers resorted to a much stretchier counterpart- a custom ultra-thin (56 microns), a silicone-based membrane that simulates stretchable, thin bat wings.

 The Bat Bot's flexible wings have the potential to significantly increase the efficiency of current flying robots.
 As the robot flaps its wings, its stretchable wings become inflated with air.
 When the wing reaches the lowest part on its downward flap, the membranes quickly snap back, releasing a blast of air.
-The increase of downward thrust creates a huge amplification of power.
+The increase in downward thrust creates a huge amplification of power.

-The Bat Bot's current design is not yet advanced enough to support long distance missions.
+The Bat Bot's current design is not yet advanced enough to support long-distance missions.
 Although, as the research team behind the project refine the robot, it could become an integral device to be used for close quarter, urban environments.

 Written by Maverick Baker